Brigitte Kolerus

 Brigitte Käthe Kolerus (1941–2001) was an Austrian-born Danish actress who performed in films and on television but mainly on stage.
 After studying at the Odense Teater drama school, she appeared in the musical Man of La Mancha at Ungdommens Teater in 1967 and went on to play Desdemona in Shakespeare's Othello at Det Danske Teater in 1969.
 She made a name for herself in films by appearing in erotic scenes in Erik Frohn Nielsen's Ekko af et skud in 1970.
 Kolerus also served as director of Copenhagen's Teatret ved Sorte Hest from 1978 and staged plays and operas at a number of venues.

 Early life, education and family

 Born in Vienna, Austria, on 13 May 1941, Brigitte Kolerus was the daughter of the journalist Franz Kolerus and his wife Gertrud née Kail, an academic.
 Together with her younger brother, the family emigrated to Denmark in 1953 where Kolerus matriculated from the Esbjerg high school in 1959.
 She went on to take a trilingual correspondence course at the Copenhagen Business School which she completed in 1961.
 She subsequently decided to become an actress and studied under Tove Bang from 1963 to 1966 at the Odense Teater drama school.
-Kolerus married twice, first from May 1940 with the actor Michael Lindvad with whom she had a son, Augustin (1972).
+Kolerus married twice, first with the actor Michael Lindvad with whom she had a son, Augustin (1972).
 The marriage was dissolved in 1987.
 In May 1991, she married the historian Svend Aaage Christensen.